wack17s/pdf-from/README.md

 # pdf-from

+Easily generate full-featured PDF files from HTML and other web formats

 <!-- [START badges] -->
 [![NPM Version](https://img.shields.io/npm/v/pdf-from.svg)](https://www.npmjs.com/package/pdf-from)
 [![Node Requirement](https://img.shields.io/node/v/pdf-from.svg)](https://www.npmjs.com/package/pdf-from)
 [![License](https://img.shields.io/npm/l/pdf-from.svg)](https://github.com/skiplist-eng/pdf-from/blob/master/LICENSE)
 [![Number of Downloads](https://img.shields.io/npm/dm/pdf-from.svg)](https://www.npmjs.com/package/pdf-from)
 <!-- [END badges] -->

-Easily generate full-featured PDF files from HTML and other web format
+This package is for rendering PDF files on the server, not on the client.
+If any resources are not accessible to the server, then they will not be included in the resulting PDF.

 ## Installation